terramate-io/terramate/docs/config.md

 on Terramate, ranging from avoiding duplication to controlling order of execution of stacks.

-In order to do so Terramate works with configuration files named **terramate.tm.hcl**.
+In order to do so, Terramate works with configuration files named **terramate.tm.hcl**.
 These files can be found on any directory of a Terramate project, but some configurations will be defined only once for an entire project, while others provide merge/overriding